Some of you have asked me what I mean when I say that brands should consider taking the content an SMI* create for them and convert it into an ad.

-Here is a clear example: PetFriendlyCandles (the vendor) is recycling a post by Chutney on Instagram, an SMI, and turning it into an ad:
+Here is a clear example.
+PetFriendlyCandles (the vendor) is recycling a post by Chutney on Instagram, an SMI, and turning it into an ad:

 Why Are Influencers Great at Content?

 In addition, social media influencers are constantly testing to see what works and what doesn’t.
-They’ll test for time of day and day of week, they’ll test for length of caption, they’ll test posts with words and posts that are only photos, photos taken indoors an photos taken outdoors.
-Few hashtags or many hashtags (and which ones).
+They’ll test for time of day and day of week.
+They’ll test for length of caption.
+And they’ll test posts with words and posts that are only photos, photos taken indoors an photos taken outdoors.
+They’ll also test a few hashtags or many hashtags (and which ones).
 Really, whatever is possible to test, SMI will do it.

 When you combine natural creativity, a laser focus on results, and hours of exposure to a site, influencers bring something special to a brand.
 What they bring is hard to duplicate in-house from a marketing team that engages with social media as only one part of their jobs.